zhugezifang/rednotevideodownloader/README.md

 # Best 6 Rednote Video Downloader in 2026

-Xiaohongshu (Little Red Book) has become one of the most popular social e-commerce platforms, with millions of high-quality videos and images shared daily.
+Xiaohongshu (Rednote) has become one of the most popular social e-commerce platforms, with millions of high-quality videos and images shared daily.
 However, downloading content directly from Xiaohongshu can be challenging due to watermarks and platform restrictions.
 In this article, we introduce 6 of the best free Xiaohongshu video downloaders that can help you save watermark-free content easily.

 ## 📊 Tool Comparison Table